bozcotty/data_structures/README.md

 - Worst case: 3.5069 s
 - Random case: 1.7759 s

+### Algorithm 4 - Radix Sort
+Radix sort is a non-comparative sort.
+The items in the array don't consider each other and switch positions.
+Rather they are sorted a bunch of times, each time iterating through the place values of the numbers in the array.
+Ten buckets are created on each sort, one for each of the base 10 digits.
+During each sort, the numbers in the array are placed in one of the 10 buckets, in the order they got into the bucket.
+By the time the last iteration of the sort is complete, all the numbers are sorted in the final array

+- #### Benchmark Tests on Radix Sort (1..5000)
+- Best case: .0075 s
+- Worst case: .0074 s
+- Random case: .0077 s

 ### Data Structure 1 - Linked List
 I created a linked list in Ruby, along with five functions that can be run on it: inserts a new node at the head, finding it's size, display a node by inputing it's value, removing a node and print out a list of all nodes.